 In re Augmentin Antitrust Litigation ($29 million settlement in 2004)*

 In re Buspirone Antitrust Litigation ($90 million settlement in 2003)*

 Additional cases he’s actively involved in at Motley Rice include In re Actos Antitrust Litigation, In re Effexor Antitrust Litigation, In re Lipitor Antitrust Litigation, In re Niaspan Antitrust Litigation, In re Suboxone Antitrust Litigation, and In re Zetia Antitrust Litigation.

 He also has experience litigating aviation matters, including a large antitrust dispute between carriers.

 Michael completed the intensive two-week National Institute for Trial Advocacy National Trial Training program in Boulder, Colo., in 2002.
 An avid writer, he has authored and co-authored articles on procedure and competition law, including a Task Force on Dealer Terminations for The Association of the Bar of the City of New York, Committee on Antitrust and Trade Regulation, entitled Dealer Termination in New York dated June 1, 1998 and What's in a Name - the Diversity Death-Knell for Underwriters of Lloyd's of London and their Names; Humm v.
 Lombard World Trade, Inc., Vol. 4, Issue 10 International Insurance Law Review 314 (1996).

-Michael is active in his community, serving as a member of the Flood and Erosion Committee for the Town of Westport, Ct., and as pro bono counsel in actions involving the misappropriation of perpetual care monies.
+Michael has been active in his communities having served as a member of the Flood and Erosion Committee for the Town of Westport, Ct., and presently serves as pro bono counsel in actions involving the misappropriation of perpetual care monies.
 He has also coached youth ice hockey teams at Chelsea Piers in New York City.